place Case Studies

 • The new raw materials and biocomposites made thereof lack the technical and commercial reach with economies of scale that have been developed over time for conventional materials such as wood and aluminium.

 • Although often demonstrably more sustainable, the use of bio-based composites is not (yet) widespread.
-A traffic sign with a base of biocomposite is about 30% more expensive than an aluminium traffic sign.
+A traffic sign with a base of biocomposite is more expensive than an aluminium traffic sign.
 Aluminium prices have been rising because of energy cost, but the production costs of bio-composites are equally impacted, moreover by the rising cost of labour.

 Outcome of assessments